samrland/smvs/README.md

 ## summary

-Given a version number YEAR.MONTH[]MINOR:
+Given a version number YEAR.MONTH[MINOR]:

 - YEAR should be the calendar year which the specific version of the software is released in
 - MONTH should be the calendar month which the specific version of the software is released in
-- MINOR should be an alphabet character, incrementing for each minor version release
+- MINOR should be a Latin alphabet character, incrementing for each minor version release

 For example, a piece of software on its third minor revision within the month of April 2021 would be 2021.4c.